webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 `boolean`

-Reuse existing chunks instead of creating a new one when modules match exactly.
+If one of your chunks contains only modules that are already going to be split out, it will be reused instead of a new one being generated.
+This can impact the resulting file name of the chunk.

 #### `splitChunks.cacheGroups.test`